telvm manualTelnet to these virtual machines like it's 1998

 ls

-The with-cwd command behaves differently than telvm's cp, ls and rm commands as far as paths are concerned.
-Paths that you write after the -- token cannot use @ paths and disk image file hierarchy completion.
-Besides they can escape the mount point.
+^DThe with-cwd command behaves differently than telvm's ls, cp, mv and rm commands as far as paths are concerned.
+Paths that you write after the -- token cannot use @ paths or disk image file completion.
+They can escape also the mount point so be careful.
 For example:

 telvm cp /tmp/ho @images/data.img/../hey # Errors